 Prepare a backup HDD as well as a brand-new HDD, or HDD to which "Initialize Drives" has been applied (see "8.2.2 Building RAID1").
 Then recover the array by following the procedure below.
-When you install and remove an HDD, see "5.3.4 Installing and Removing an HDD" for the procedure.
+When you install and remove an HDD, see "5.3.6 Installing and Removing an HDD" for the procedure.

-- · Make sure you mount the backup HDD in drive bay 2.
-If you mount a backup HDD in the wrong drive bay, rebuild may not start automatically. - 1.
-Shut down the OS, and turn off the main power.
+- Make sure you mount the backup HDD in drive bay 2.
+If you mount a backup HDD in the wrong drive bay, rebuild may not start automatically. - When a brand-new HDD or an appropriately prepared HDD is installed, its capacity must be the same as the capacity of the backup HDD. - 1.
+Shut down the OS, and unplug the plug of the power cord from the outlet.
 If HDDs are mounted, remove both HDDs. - 2.
 Mount a brand-new HDD or an appropriately prepared HDD in drive bay 1. - 3.
 Follow steps 3 to 8 described in "8.2.2 Building a RAID1 System" (to execute "Initialize Drives").